Jack Alexy: Collegiate season

 At the 2023 Pacific 12 Championships, Alexy recorded personal bests in his three individual events (50 free, 100 free, 100 back).
 Furthermore, his new best time of 41.42 in the 100 free placed second behind his teammate, Bjorn Seeliger.

 At the 2023 NCAA Championships, Alexy qualified for his first A final in the 50 yard freestyle after placing 5th in the prelims with a best time of 18.77.
-At the finals session, he placed 6th overall while contributing to Cal's second place finish in the 200 freestyle Relay.
+At the finals session, he placed 6th overall while contributing to Cal's second-place finish in the 200 freestyle Relay.
 On Day 4, Alexy swam a new personal best of 40.88 in the preliminaries of the 100 yard freestyle, taking the top seed entering the A final.
 In the final evening of the competition, Alexy earned two silver medals after finishing second in the 100 yard freestyle and the 400 freestyle relay.
 Cal won the team championship.

 Long course season

 In April, at the TYR Pro Swim Series - Westmont meet, Alexy won the 50 meter freestyle in a personal best time of 22.09.
 He placed second in the 100 meter freestyle with a time of 48.85.

 At the Phillips 66 USA National Championships, Alexy qualified to represent the United States at the 2023 World Aquatics Championships in Fukuoka, Japan.
 His performances at the meet qualified him to swim the 50m and 100m freestyle events.
 On June 27, 2023, Alexy won the 100m Freestyle with a time of 47.93.
 He set a personal best time of 47.75 in the prelims.
-On July 01, 2023, Alexy placed second in the 50m Freestyle with a personal best time of 21.63.
+On July 1, 2023, Alexy placed second in the 50m Freestyle with a personal best time of 21.63.
 He outswam Michael Andrew (swimmer) by a hundredth of a second, denying him a spot on the World Championship roster.
 Alexy also placed 10th in the 50m backstroke with a time of 25.14.

 His breakthrough season culminated at the 2023 World Aquatics Championships in which he earned five medals for Team USA in his senior international debut.
 Individually, Alexy won two silver medals: in the 50m and 100m Freestyle events.
 In the 100m event, after qualifying in 8th place for the final after a poor dive in the semifinals, Alexy posted a new best time of 47.31.
-In the 50m event, Alexy posted a time of 21.57, which put him one hundreth ahead of Ben Proud in third place.
+In the 50m event, Alexy posted a time of 21.57, which put him one hundredth ahead of Ben Proud in third place.
 Alexy also claimed three more medals in representing relays for the United States.
 He won gold in the Men's 4 × 100 metre medley relay after posting a 47.00 freestyle split.
 He also earned a silver medal in the Mixed 4 × 100 metre freestyle relay after swimming a 47.68 leadoff leg, and a bronze medal in the Men's 4 × 100 metre freestyle relay after swimming a 47.68 split.